apollographql/apollo/docs/source/tutorial/schema.md

 description: Create the blueprint for your data graph
 ---

 > Getting started with Apollo?
-[Check out **Odyssey**, Apollo's new learning platform](https://odyssey.apollographql.com?utm_source=apollo_docs&utm_medium=referral)!
-Our first Odyssey course, **Lift-off Part 1**, introduces many of the same concepts as this tutorial with helpful videos and interactive code challenges.
+[Check out **Odyssey**, Apollo's learning platform](https://odyssey.apollographql.com?utm_source=apollo_docs&utm_medium=referral)!
+Our introductory course, **Lift-off**, introduces many of the same concepts as this tutorial with helpful videos and interactive code challenges.

 > Time to accomplish: 15 minutes